sem5640-2018/gatekeeper/docs/certificates.md

-# Token signing certificates
+# Application certificates

 ## Overview

+Gatekeeper uses two `X509Certificate2` certificates:
+ * `is4cert.pfx` is used by IdentityServer4 to create and verify the tokens it issues.
+ * `dpkcert.pfx` is used to protect the Data Protection Keys which are self-managed by .NET Core.

-Gatekeeper uses a `X509Certificate2` to create and verify the tokens it issues.
-These  are stored in the self-contained PXF format which includes both the certificate and the private key, and must be protected by an export password.
+These self-contained PXF files contain both a certificate and a private key, and must be protected by an export password.

 The application loads certificates from the location specified in the [runtime configuration](runtime-configuration.md).

 ## Creating a certificate

+**These instructions show the generation of `is4cert.pfx`.
+Generating `dpkcert.pfx` uses the exact same process, you just need to change any instance of `is4cert` to `dpkcert`.**

 #### 1. Install OpenSSL
 Linux/MacOS users probably already have this installed.
 The easiest way for Windows users is to use [cmder](http://cmder.net/) which includes OpenSSL.